noddos/noddos/README.md

         41 */12 * * * cd /etc/noddos; /usr/bin/makenoddoscert.sh

 ### Installation for Linux DIY routers
 Sorry, there are no packages yet for Ubuntu / Fedora / CentOS / Gentoo.
-For now, just compile it from source.
+For now, just compile it from source using the instructions provided below.

 ## Compilation
 Compilation instructions are available for Home Gateways and regular Linux systems.